syncfusion-content/maui-docs/MAUI/AIAssistView/suggestions.md

 ## Prevent the chosen suggestion from being sent automatically.

 By default, when tapping or clicking the suggestion item, it will be sent as a request item immediately.
-So, to restrict this behavior and show the suggestion list in editor view, you can set the `SuggestionItemSelectedEventArgs.CancelRequest` to `true` within the `SuggestionItemSelected` event handler or the `SuggestionItemSelectedCommand` command's execution.
+So, to restrict this behavior and show the selected suggestion item in editor view, you can set the `SuggestionItemSelectedEventArgs.CancelRequest` to `true` within the `SuggestionItemSelected` event handler or the `SuggestionItemSelectedCommand` command's execution.

 **SuggestionItemSelected event**